Harini487/Tetris-/README.md

-# REST-API-
+# Tetris-
-a REST API with Node JS and Express | CRUD API
+a Tetris game made using Python | Pygame